PhilipQuirke/verified_transformers/mixed_model.md

     - H6B: Applys D - D' = - (D' - D) transform a second time

 Questions/Thoughts:
-- This mixed-model BA nodes are BA+BS nodes in the mixed model.
-How does that work?
-(Note: BS and BA give same result in edge case when D'=0 or D=D'=5.
-Our tests avoid this.)
-- This mixed-model MC nodes are sometimes MC+BO nodes in the mixed model.
-How does that work?
-- Are mixed-model Dn.C and Dn.Cm nodes similarily shared?
-TBC
-- When does the model start paying attention to the operator (+/-)?
-- When/how does the model calculate D > D'?
 - H6 seems unlikely as it requires two passes.
   - H6 implies the model learns positive-answer-subtraction before learns negative-answer-subtraction.
 This seems unlikely.
 Models prefer to learn in parallel
   - Has model learnt a single pass approach?
 Seems more likely as the layer 0 attention heads are used for BA/MC and BS/BO etc. What is that method?